eny2890/Class_Files/README.md

 # Class Schedule
 This will be a document that we will use as a class to keep track of what we did/are planning on doing in class, that way if you miss a session, are confused about something and want to revisit it, or didn't finish all the steps together in class, you can revisit this README file to catch up.

+## Wednesday, October 23, 2024
+### Goals:
+* Edit and submit sequence_clean.sh script
+* Open R, download data and packages into it
+* Make an R package
+* Download and upload data from github into R
+* Brainstorm figures together for project, make a list of data needed to make figures
+* Go on google scholar to look at published metabarcoding papers for figure ideas if stuck

+#### Submit script for sequence cleaning

+#copy the folder with today's scripts into your own folder

+cp -r /blue/eny2890/share/OCT2324 /blue/eny2890/YOURFOLDER

+#navigate to the new folder, make the necessary changes and submit the script

+#### R Studio

+#watch video explaing R studio: https://www.youtube.com/watch?v=FIrsOBy5k58

+#open R studio

+#make a R studio project

+#practice importing data

+#brainstorm figure ideas - if you are stuck go to google scholar and look around at other metabarcoding study figures

 ## Monday, October 21, 2024
 ### Goals:
 * Review what has been done so far